 1. Preheat the oven to 375°F.

 2. Heat a large nonstick skillet over medium heat.
-Crack the eggs into a large bowl, beat, and season with ½ teaspoon of the salt and the ¼ teaspoon of pepper.
+Crack the eggs into a large bowl, beat, and season with the salt and pepper.
 Add the oil or butter and swirl around in the pan.
 Add the eggs and cook until just scrambled but still a little wet.

 3. Transfer the eggs to a large bowl.
 Add the white onion, black beans, cilantro, and ⅓ cup of the queso fresco.
 Stir to combine and taste for seasoning.

-4. Grease the baking dish with olive oil or butter, then spread over half of the salsa.
-Divide the mixture between the 6 flour tortillas, rolling them up as you go and lining in the baking dish seam side down.
+4. Grease the baking dish with oil or butter, then spread over half the salsa.
+Divide the egg mixture among the 6 tortillas, rolling them up as you go and lining in the baking dish seam side down.

 5. Top the tortillas with the remaining ½ cup of salsa and scatter over the remaining ¼ cup of queso fresco.

 6. Bake in the oven for 15 minutes, then broil until the cheese begins to brown.

 7. Serve with sliced avocado, extra cilantro, lime, and sour cream on the side.